Fluctuations of linear statistics for Gaussian perturbations of the lattice $\mathbb{Z}^d$: Introduction and the main results

 Here we turn our attention to test functions which are indicators of convex sets with smooth boundary in $\bR^d$, $d\ge 2$. \begin{theorem} Suppose that $K\subset \mathbb{R}^d$ is a compact convex set such that $\partial K$ is a smooth closed manifold with nowhere vanishing Gaussian curvature.
 Then

-where $\sigma_{d-1}(\partial K)$ is the surface area of $\partial K$.
-Furthermore, the same result remains true if we replace $\mathbf{n}(K_R)$ in (\ref{eq:limit_of_variance_in_thm_convex_set}) by $\mathbf{n}_{\sf s}(K_R)$. \end{theorem} Theorem \ref{thm:variance_for_convex_sets} implies that the point process $W$ (or $W_{\sf s}$) is \emph{hyperuniform}.
-That is, the fluctuations of the number of points that fall inside a nice domain grow like the surface area as the volume tends to infinity.
+where $\sigma_{d-1}(\partial K)$ is the surface area of $\partial K$. \end{theorem} Theorem \ref{thm:variance_for_convex_sets} implies that the point process $W$ is \emph{hyperuniform}, in the sense introduced by Torquato and Stillinger \cite{torquato_stillinger} .
+That is, the fluctuations of the number of points that fall inside a nice convex domain grow like the surface area as the volume tends to infinity.
+In fact, the above growth rate falls into class \RomanNumeralCaps{1} hyperuniform point processes, the two other classes being of faster growth rate but still less than the volume of the convex set.
 For more details on fluctuations in hyperunifom systems see the survey by Ghosh and Lebowitz \cite{ghosh_lebowitz_survey} for mathematical results and the survey by Torquato \cite{torquato_hyperuniform_states} for the physics point of view.

+It is worth mentioning that the assumption on the Gaussian curvature is essential for \eqref{eq:limit_of_variance_in_thm_convex_set} to hold.
+In \cite{kim_torquato}, Kim and Torquato considered the case where

+and observed numerically that for $d=2$ the variance of $\mathbf{n}(\bB_R^p)$ grows like $R^\gamma$, where $\gamma=\gamma(p)$ varies continuously between $1$ and $2$ as $p$ varies from $2$ to infinity.
+It is evident that $\bB^p$ is convex for all $p\ge 2$ and that $\partial \bB^p$ has non-vanishing curvature if and only if $p=2$, which is exactly the case covered by our Theorem \ref{thm:variance_for_convex_sets}.

 Finally, we mention the recent work of Adhikari, Ghosh and Lebowitz \cite{fluctuation_kartick} in which they study the asymptotic fluctuations in a certain class of hyperuniform systems, where the points of the process are fixed (non-random) and each point is assigned with a weight governed by an underlying mean-zero random field.
 Although the model in \cite{fluctuation_kartick} is not directly related to the perturbations of the lattice, they notice that the asymptotic of fluctuations in these processes depend on the shape of the growing domain, and is different when considering large balls as opposed to large cubes (see \cite[Section 1.7.3]{fluctuation_kartick} for more refined details).
 As already indicated in the introduction, our work highlights a similar phenomena.